Davey Boy Smith: Eastern Championship Wrestling (1992–1993)

+World Championship Wrestling and All Japan (1993)

-In February 1993, Smith debuted in World Championship Wrestling, defeating Rex Cooper on an episode of WCW WorldWide.
-At SuperBrawl III later that month, he defeated Bill Irwin.
+In January 1993, Smith signed with World Championship Wrestling, debuting at SuperBrawl III on 21 February, defeating "Wild" Bill Irwin.
 Over the following weeks, he scored a series of wins on WCW WorldWide, WCW Main Event, and WCW Saturday Night, defeating a series of jobbers.
-In March 1993, he wrestled a series of matches against Rick Rude.

-In late-March 1993, Smith returned to All Japan Pro Wrestling for its Champion Carnival tournament.
+In late March, Smith returned to All Japan Pro Wrestling for its Champion Carnival tournament.
 He scored a total of six points, defeating Danny Kroffat, Doug Furnas, and Johnny Ace but losing to Akira Taue, Kenta Kobashi, Mitsuharu Misawa, The Patriot, Stan Hansen, Steve Williams, Terry Gordy, and Toshiaki Kawada.

-Upon returning from Japan in May 1993, Smith formed an alliance with top protagonist Sting, and engaging in feuds with top antagonists Sid Vicious and Big Van Vader.
-Smith wrestled World Heavyweight Champion Vader, on a number of occasions including the main events at Slamboree and Clash of the Champions XXIV.
-The feud culminated when Smith seemingly won the WCW World Heavyweight Championship from Vader on a tour of England in October 1993, though the decision was reversed.
-In July 1993, Smith was reportedly involved in an altercation with a man at a bar who was making advances towards his wife.
-As a result of the ensuing legal issues that followed, WCW released Smith from his contract in December 1993.
-His final pay-per-view appearance for WCW during this period came at the November 1993 Battlebowl pay-per-view the month prior, where he was teamed with Kole in the first round of the Lethal Lottery; they lost to Road Warrior Hawk and Rip Rogers.
+Upon returning from Japan, Smith formed an alliance with top protagonist Sting, and engaged in feuds with top antagonists Sid Vicious and Big Van Vader.
+At Slamboree on 23 May, Smith wrestled World Heavyweight Champion Vader, winning their title match via disqualification, but since titles do not change hands by disqualification, Vader retained the title.
+The feud continued afterwards, and culminated when Smith seemingly won the WCW World Heavyweight Championship from Vader on a tour of England in October, though the decision was reversed.
+In July, Smith was reportedly involved in an altercation with a man at a bar who was making advances towards his wife.
+As a result of the ensuing legal issues that followed, WCW released Smith from his contract in December.
+His final pay-per-view appearance for WCW during this period came at Battlebowl on 20 November, the month prior, where he was teamed with Kole in the first round of the Lethal Lottery; they lost to Road Warrior Hawk and Rip Rogers.

+Return to England (1994)

-In January 1994, Smith returned home to the United Kingdom and wrestled for All Star Wrestling.
+In January 1994, Smith returned home to the United Kingdom and wrestled for Ring Wrestling Stars (formerly Joint Promotions).
 He was brought into the company by Max Crabtree to be his next top star after Big Daddy retired in December 1993 after suffering a stroke.
-During his time in ASW, Smith wrestled the likes of Jimmy Ocean, Ricky Knight, Drew McDonald, Karl Krammer, Kamikazi, Black Bart, Johnny Angel, Dale Preston, and Iron Duke Lynch, while primarily teaming with Tony Stewart.
-By August 1994, he left ASW to return to the WWF.
+During his time in RWS, Smith wrestled the likes of Jimmy Ocean, Ricky Knight, Drew McDonald, Karl Krammer, Kamikazi, Black Bart, Johnny Angel, Dale Preston, and Iron Duke Lynch, while primarily teaming with Tony Stewart.